Defence industry of Ukraine

-The defense industry of Ukraine is a strategically important sector and a large employer in Ukraine.
-Before the start of the Russo-Ukrainian War arms were mostly exported.
-Arms exports were banned after the outbreak of the full-scale invasion in 2022, but in September 2025 it was announced that controlled exports of surplus arms would be permitted to allow greater financing of arms needed at the frontlines.
+The defence industry of Ukraine is a strategically important sector and one of country's largest employers.
+Before the start of the Russo-Ukrainian War, the industry was oriented mainly toward exports.
+A near-total export ban was imposed after the outbreak of the full-scale invasion in 2022, redirecting nearly all domestic output to the front.

+In September 2025, the President of Ukraine Volodymyr Zelenskyy announced that controlled exports of surplus arms would be permitted to allow greater financing of arms needed at the frontlines.

+In February 2026, the National Security and Defense Council of Ukraine announced that its planning to issue the first licences for controlled exports of surplus weapons to a government-approved list of partner states.
+According to the Deputy Secretary of the National Security and Defense Council of Ukraine Davyd Aloian, in February 2026 the state commission responsible for issuing the relevant licenses in wartime approved most of the 40 applications submitted by defence industry enterprises to export equipment and services.

-Ukraine is a world leader in drone technology, but cannot produce equipment to intercept hypersonic and ballistic missiles.
+Ukraine has become a world leader in the mass production of unmanned systems — with about 3 million produced in 2025, as well as plans to produce up to 8 million FPV drones annually — though it continues to rely on Western-supplied systems, such as Patriot, for defence against hypersonic and ballistic missiles.

 Products

 Drones

 Before 2014 and the spark of the Russo-Ukrainian War, Ukraine had lacked modern UAVs and relied upon outdated Soviet models such as the Tupolev Tu-141 and Tu-143.
-After 2014, there became a surge in the development of UAVs from private organizations such as Athlon Avia and Aerorozvidka who developed the A1-CM Furia and R18 respectively, however the research and development into drone warfare was slowed by the bureaucratic defense procurement system which limited investment and slowed production.
+After 2014, there became a surge in the development of UAVs from private organizations such as Athlon Avia and Aerorozvidka who developed the A1-CM Furia and R18 respectively, however the research and development into drone warfare was slowed by the bureaucratic defence procurement system which limited investment and slowed production.

-In 2022, after the Russian invasion, Ukraine expanded its production of drones and began to produce a wide variety of drones, mainly UAVs but also sea drones and ground drones en mass to counter the Russian onslaught.
+In 2022, after the Russian invasion, Ukraine expanded its production of drones and began to produce a wide variety of drones, mainly UAVs but also sea drones and ground drones en masse to counter the Russian onslaught.
 Civilian workshops were established all over Ukraine, often in home garages or kitchens and under programs such as the People's FPV and SocialDrone UA, where participants are given instructions on how to source parts and assemble drones.
 Non-profits such as the Wild Hornets and Escadrone have been established to fabricate and deliver large amounts of combat and support drones to the armed forces.
 By 2023, over 200 Ukrainian companies were involved in the drone sector, with many securing state contracts.
 By the end of 2024 it was estimated that 96% of all unmanned aerial vehicles used by the military were domestically manufactured in Ukraine.
-As of 2025 the industry is dependant on Chinese components.
+As of 2025 the industry is dependent on Chinese components.